Is Life Insurance cheaper “direct” or through a broker?

 Are you paying three times more than you need to for your life insurance?

-A common misconception is that you will get cheaper life insurance if you buy “direct”, rather than through an online broker like Insurance Watch.
+A common misconception is that you will get a cheaper premium if you buy life insurance “direct”, rather than through an online broker like Insurance Watch.

-To debunk this myth, we have obtained life insurance premiums from some of the direct insurance brands heavily advertised on television and compared these to the lowest premiums available from the Insurance Watch range of insurance companies.
+To debunk this myth, we have obtained life insurance premiums from some of the life insurance direct brands which are heavily advertised on television and compared these to the lowest premium available from the Insurance Watch range of life insurance companies.

 The sample quotes in the premium comparison below are for a male and a female living in Victoria Australia, aged 45 years old, non-smokers and seeking $500,000 life insurance cover.

-The direct insurance brands, rather than being lower in cost, actually have life insurance premiums on average more than three times higher than those available on the Insurance Watch website!
+The life insurance direct brands, rather than being lower in cost, actually cost on average more than three times than those available on the Insurance Watch website!

 Why is this the case?
-Higher marketing budgets, lower retention rates and less information about applicants are just some of the reasons why direct brands cost more.
+Higher marketing budgets, lower retention rates and less information gathered about applicants at application time are just some of the reasons why direct brands cost more.
+So before applying for “no medicals” cover think what this could be costing you.

 To check if a lower premium is available for your policy go to Compare Quotes.